 Every state has a distinct application process to be part of this program.
 Ensure you check in with the proper authorities for the program before applying to see whether you are eligible.

 Federal employees over 18 months in the national civilian service are eligible for the disability retirement program via the Federal Employee Retirement System.
-However, there are six requirements you have to meet to qualify, and they include:
+However, there are six requirements you have to meet to qualify, and they include the following:

 - The disability should have lasted for a year